Schneegans/schneegans.github.io/_posts/2022-03-01-gnome-shell-extensions-ci-02.md

 ## Up Next: Automated Tests

-In the next part of this series, we will see how we can use GitHub Actions together with podman to automatically perform various tests on your GNOME Shell extension.
+In the [last part of this series]({% post_url 2022-03-02-gnome-shell-extensions-ci-03 %}), I will show how I use GitHub Actions together with podman to automatically perform various tests on my GNOME Shell extensions.